-Dr Sarker leads a range of collaborative externally funded project funded by ACIAR, DFAT, NCCARF and The World Bank.
+Dr Sarker leads a range of collaborative externally funded projects funded by ACIAR, DFAT, NCCARF, and The World Bank.

 The Joint Japan/ World Bank Graduate Scholarship, 2001-2003ANU PhD Scholarship, 2003-2006Harvard Summer Scholar, 2011